Garsondee/What-the-Tide-Dragged-In/Root/Scenes/Act1/01_02_The_Seagulls_Descend.md

   - **Environmental Hazards:** Crafts to rig tarps, crates, and ropes; free invokes like "Snare Line" or "Tarp Collapse".
   - **Wrangle the Slippery Prize:** Overcome with Athletics/Physique to maintain grip on lobster crates during the chaos.
 The Prize is Slippery! can be compelled to force drops or invoked by gulls to snatch crates mid-carry.
   - **Rally Allies (Before the Break):** Rapport to pull bystanders or dogs/cats into aiding; on success add "Momentary Unity" boost.
 After the Stone breaks, this becomes much harder (increase difficulty by +2) as only House Cats can understand you.
-  - **Sense the Wrongness:** Lore/Notice to feel the Stone breaking—a DC 3 passive check.
-Success means the PC senses something terrible has happened in the direction of the grove, even before the communication fails.
+  - **Sense the Wrongness:** Lore/Notice to sense the magical disruption—a DC 3 passive check.
+Success means the PC senses something terrible has happened in the direction of the old logging woods, even before the communication fails.
+  - **Ancient Knowledge (Optional):** A PC with high Lore can make a DC 5 check to remember old stories about standing stones in the deep woods—ancient magical artifacts from before living memory.
+On success, they might vaguely recall that the stones had something to do with... communication?
+Understanding?
+The details are hazy, but this catastrophe feels connected.

 - **Hidden/Discoverable Aspects**
   - **Odd Feather Markings** (Investigate): Paint/scent markers suggest someone directed the gulls.
 This was a coordinated distraction.
-  - **Stone Resonance** (Lore, after the break): Detect lingering magic pointing toward the grove where the Stone rested.
+  - **Magical Resonance** (Lore, after the break): Detect lingering magic pointing toward the old logging woods.
 The direction of the magical shockwave.
   - **Footprints Toward the Trysting Spot** (Notice): Sappho and Jewels' prints lead away from the docks toward the woods.
-Following them leads to the Speaking Stone's grove—and evidence of what happened.
+Following them leads to an ancient grove—and evidence of what happened.

 - **Breadcrumbs to Pull**
-  - Shard of the Speaking Stone glows faintly when near other pieces (mechanical cue for later scenes).
+  - A glowing stone shard found near the grove pulses faintly when near other similar pieces (mechanical cue for later scenes).
   - A gull carries a ribbon with a zoo logo (points to Act 3 Scene 2).

 - **Fail Forward Options**